Bureau of Overseas Buildings Operations: Program Development, Coordination, & Support

-Construction & Security Management
+Construction, Facility, & Security Management

-The Construction & Security Management (CSM) directorate within OBO is primarily responsible for the construction, security, and maintenance of the State Department's diplomatic platforms across the globe.
+The Construction, Facility, & Security Management (CFSM) directorate within OBO is primarily responsible for the construction, security, and maintenance of the State Department's diplomatic platforms across the globe.
 This directorate formulates management criteria, guidelines, and policies for new office buildings, major renovations, and upgrade projects for Department facilities abroad.
 These standards encompass security and safety, ensuring the protection and efficient functioning of U.S. diplomatic facilities worldwide.